-CFTC Whistleblower Office's Confidentiality Protections (2021-IE-2) - to assess the policies and procedures concerning whistleblower confidentiality protections, including policies and procedures concerning inadvertent disclosures;

-CFTC Policies and Procedures Concerning Capturing, Retaining and Accessing Cell Phone Data, Including Text Messages, Location, and Other Information / Data (2021-IE-3) - to assess the collection and retention policies of the CFTC with respect to CFTC issued mobile devices.
+- CFTC Whistleblower Office's Confidentiality Protections (2021-IE-2) to assess the policies and procedures concerning whistleblower confidentiality protections, including policies and procedures concerning inadvertent disclosures; - CFTC Policies and Procedures Concerning Capturing, Retaining and Accessing Cell Phone Data, Including Text Messages, Location, and Other Information / Data (2021-IE-3) - to assess the collection and retention policies of the CFTC with respect to CFTC issued mobile devices.
 OIG assessed CFTC's practices for capturing, retaining, and accessing data created on smartphones issued to CFTC employees and contractors, including text messages, recorded messages and other recordings, lists, documents, location data, and other data.
 On March 31, 2022, OIG issued its draft report and draft recommendations to agency management.
 Preliminarily, OIG determined that current practices risk violations of the Federal Records Act, and are not best practices.
 OIG recommended the Agency adjust current practices and current controls, in accordance with the Federal Records Act, to better enable the Agency to regulate the markets under its jurisdiction.
 Because CFTC requires significantly greater retention of electronic communications data of CFTC registrants, OIG believes the Agency should be able to undertake comparable practices both technologically and practically.
-We issued a Management Draft to the Commission for comment on March 31, 2022, with six proposed recommendations, and during this reporting period we received the management response.

-OIG Inspection and Evaluation of the CFTC's Current and Post-Covid Lease Operations and Space Planning (2022-IE-1) - to assess the CFTC's space needs post-pandemic and its plans to meet those needs in an efficient and compliant manner without undue taxpayer expense.
+The March 31, 2022, Management Draft contained six proposed recommendations, and during the prior reporting period we received the management response.
+During this reporting period we clarified the management draft and recommendations, and reissued it to management on December 22, 2022.
+We received a second management response on February 23, 2023, and this second response was pending with our office at the close of this reporting period. - OIG Inspection and Evaluation of the CFTC's Current and Post-Covid Lease Operations and Space Planning (2022-IE-1) to assess the CFTC's space needs post-pandemic and its plans to meet those needs in an efficient and compliant manner without undue taxpayer expense.
 This assessment will be made against the backdrop of the unique opportunity of the federal government in right-sizing its real estate needs in light of the adoption of telework and remote work policies and in light of the CFTC's efforts in promoting Diversity, Equity, and Inclusion ("DEI") and the CFTC's opportunity to support that DEI vision through nationwide recruiting and employment efforts utilizing remote work policies.
 OIG intends to analyze whether CFTC is spending efficiently on current leases and current space build out, as well as the lessons learned and applied for each project.
-The scope of this inspection and evaluation will be FY2019 through FY2022; and

-OIG Inspection and Evaluation of the CFTC's Disaster Preparedness (2022-IE-2) - to assess the CFTC's operations for crises preparedness.
+The scope of this inspection and evaluation will be FY2019 through FY2022. - OIG Inspection and Evaluation of the CFTC's Disaster Preparedness (2022-IE-2) to assess the CFTC's operations for crises preparedness.
 In particular, OIG will assess senior leadership's knowledge and preparedness of succession authorities, continuity of operations planning and operations, use of GETS cards, and remote, offsite awareness and capabilities.
 This I&E is a component of a broader effort by CIGFO18 to identify risks to the financial stability of the United States; promote market discipline; and respond to emerging threats to the stability of the U.S. financial system.

-We finished this reporting period with four pending I&E's and no pending recommendations.
+We finished this reporting period with four pending I&Es and no pending recommendations.